mcrmck/poker/README.md

-# Texas Hold'em AI 🤖
+# Poker AI
-CS Independent Study @UVa

 Overview
 --------
-This is an independent study on the application of current machine learning techniques into Texas Hold’em AI.
+This is an implementation of a an artificial intelligence agent that plays 6-person no-limit hold 'em.

 Setup
 -----